 No boating or sailing license?
 No problem!

-Did you know that on Zizoo, you can book a boat with a professional skipper?
+Did you know that on Zizoo, you can book your boat with a captain, known also as a skipper?
 It’s true!
-Everyone, including travelers who’ve never sailed before and have no license, can experience the joy of a boat holiday with the guidance of a trained skipper who not only takes care of navigation and security, but also has lots of tips and local recommendations.
-Even experienced sailors and boat holidaymakers can book a skipper to take over the steering wheel when they want to just relax and enjoy being on vacation.
+Everyone, including travelers who’ve never sailed before and have no license, can experience the joy of a boat holiday with the guidance of a trained captain who not only takes care of navigation and security but also has lots of tips and local recommendations.
+Even experienced sailors and boat holidaymakers can book a captain to take over the steering wheel when they want to just relax and enjoy being on vacation.

-Let us introduce you to some of the passionate and experienced skippers who cannot wait to welcome you on board!
+Let us introduce you to some of the passionate and experienced captains who cannot wait to welcome you on board!
 Book with a captain and travel stress-free on your private yacht.

 Hi!
 My name is Filip and I am from Zagreb – Croatia.

-My first skipper engagement happened in the summer of 2014.
-Since then, I have been working every summer as a skipper.
+My first captain (skipper) engagement happened in the summer of 2014.
+Since then, I have been working every summer as a captain.

-How did you start sailing and then decided to even become a skipper guiding travellers around?
+How did you start sailing and then decided to even become a captain (skipper) guiding travelers around?

 I have spent a lot of time in small motorboats in my childhood, and the first contact with sailing happened at the Water sports activities while studying Sports and Health at the Faculty of Kinesiology based in Zagreb.
 I realized I am good at it, and decided there are enough benefits in this field for me to pursue a career in this direction.